godotengine/godot-docs/classes/class_label.rst

 | *Getter*  | get_valign()      |
 +-----------+-------------------+

 Controls the text's vertical align.
 Supports top, center, bottom, and fill.
-Set it to one of the ``VALIGN_*`` constants.
+Set it to one of the :ref:`VAlign<enum_Label_VAlign>` constants.

 ----